vvilliamperez/wgups/README.md

 # Part A - Self Adjusting Algorithm

 I'm using a greedy nearest neighbor algorithm with a priority score to assign packages to trucks.
-It starts with a sorted list of the packages available at the hub using a min-heap.
+It starts with a sorted list of the packages available at the hub using a bundle-aware min-heap.
 Then the algorithm assigns packages to trucks based on the priority score, which is calculated based on the deadline and distance to the next package as well as accounting for clustering groups of packages in the same area.